bcgov/wps/openshift/patroni-postgis/README.md

 ```

 The latest version of the POSTGIS_VERSION available on debian is constantly changing.
 It is very likely, that when you attempt to build the image,
 it will fail because the version of postgis has changed.
-The most sure fire way of establishing the which version to us is to:
+The most sure fire way of establishing which version to use is to:

 ```bash
 git clone git@github.com:postgis/docker-postgis.git